tntim96/JSCover-samples/README.md

 **Note** JSCover File Maven Plugin generates your coverage reports _without ever running a server_.

+To merge the file and server reports above:
+`mvn jscover-report:merge`

+To generate cobertura XML and lcov data for the merged report above:
+`mvn jscover-report:format`

 See the configuration in the [pom.xml](https://github.com/tntim96/JSCover-samples/blob/master/pom.xml).